Asset Building Program

 EITC Marketing Toolkit

 Help us spread the word about EITC.
 Posters, handouts, and bookmarks are available (see toolkit links on the right).
+To support this effort, Governor Inslee has proclaimed January 30, 2015 EITC Day!

 Last year, 448,000 Washington individuals and families received $960 million in EITC refunds.
 However, the program still goes unused by about twenty-five percent of our state’s qualified workers because they don’t realize they are eligible.
 This means more than $353 million was left unclaimed last year.
 Please help us get the information out to those that qualify so they can file and claim it.
 Some of the workers who may be unaware they qualify include those: